PetWorm/LARVIO/README.md

 ## Cross Platform Performance
-This package has been successfully implemented on ARM (Jetson Nano and Jetson TX2, no GPU refinement yet) recently.
+This package has been successfully deployed on ARM (Jetson Nano and Jetson TX2, no GPU refinement yet) recently.
 The performances are comparable to the results on PCs.